Nico Rosberg takes landmark first pole in China for Mercedes

 The German was a blistering half a second faster than Hamilton, who will start seventh following a grid penalty.

-The big surprise was world champion Sebastian Vettel failing to make it into the top 10 shoot-out.
-He starts 11th, with team-mate Mark Webber sixth.
+The big surprise was He starts 11th, with team-mate Mark Webber sixth.

 It is Mercedes' first pole since the 1955 Italian Grand Prix with Juan Manuel Fangio.

 The team pulled out of F1 at the end of that season following a second consecutive world title for the legendary Argentine, not returning as a constructor until 2010 when they bought the Brawn team.

 Michael Schumacher - 0.57 secs slower than Rosberg - completes an all-Mercedes front row following Hamilton's demotion for a gearbox change.